CommodoreOS/PCUAAE/README.md

 It has 6 modes that you can add by installing them.

 1. PCUAAE Mode - Load TheCarousel Manhattan v1.0.0 or 1.1.1.
-2. Workbench Mode - Run AMiNIMiga, Your own Workbencch or Bulit-in Workbench.
+2. Workbench Mode - Run AMiNIMiga, Your own Workbench or Bulit-in Workbench.
 4. ATARI Mode - You can run ATARI 800, 800XL/XE and 5200 Emulators, like on PCUAE.
 5. LINUX Mode - LXDE based on this OS https://wiki.lxde.org/en/Main_Page and made by jj0 post here https://thec64community.online/thread/487/thec64-windows-mod.
 6. VICE Mode - Run 7 CBM Machines from the VICE Emulator with VICE Mode Config Menu.